Rockies vs. Athletics Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 83 hits with 20 doubles, two triples, seven home runs, 39 walks and 34 RBI.
-He's also stolen one base.
+- Jurickson Profar has 21 doubles, two triples, seven home runs, 40 walks and 36 RBI (85 total hits).
+He's also swiped one base.

 Profar Recent Games